fouratifares/ECP/README.md

-# ECP Algorithm for Global Optimization
+# ECP Algorithm for Global Optimization of Black-Box Functions

-This repository implements **Every Call is Precious (ECP)** algorithm for solving non-convex (black-box) global optimization problems, with unkown Lipschitz constants, as introduced in our AISTATS paper.
+This repository implements **Every Call is Precious (ECP)** algorithm for solving non-convex (black-box) global optimization problems, with unkown Lipschitz constants, as introduced in [Every Call is Precious: Global Optimization of Black-Box Functions with Unknown Lipschitz Constants](https://arxiv.org/abs/2502.04290v1).

 <img src="figures/surface_plot.png" width="800" height="300"/>

 ## Getting Started

-Follow the instructions below to run the ECP algorithm and reproduce the results in our paper.
+Follow the instructions below to run the ECP algorithm and reproduce the results in the paper.

 ### Running the Algorithm
 You can run the ECP algorithm with the following command: